 Jordan Strafer (b.
-1990, Miami) is a Brooklyn-based artist working primarily in video.
+1990, Miami) is a New York-based artist working primarily in video.
 She received her BFA from The New School in 2016 and her MFA from Bard College in 2019.
-Strafer’s work has been included in group exhibitions at Housing, New York (2020); SculptureCenter, New York (2020); Red Tracy, Copenhagen, (2020–21); The New Museum, New York (2021); and Haus Der Kulturen Der Welt, Berlin (2021).
+Strafer’s work has been included in group exhibitions at SculptureCenter, New York (2020); Red Tracy, Copenhagen, (2020–21); The New Museum, New York (2021); Haus Der Kulturen Der Welt, Berlin (2021); and Ludwig Forum, Aachen (2023).
 Strafer’s video, PEAK HEAVEN LOVE FOREVER (2022), was presented as part of the Currents section of the 60th New York Film Festival in 2022.
-Solo presentations of her work include PUNCHLINE at Participant Inc, New York in 2022, and an upcoming exhibition at Secession, Vienna in 2023.
+Solo presentations of her work include PUNCHLINE at Participant Inc, New York in 2022, LOOPHOLE at Secession, Vienna, and MERCY NO NO at Heidi, Berlin in 2023.

 Image caption: Jordan Strafer, SOS (video still), 2021.
 HD video, color and sound, 11:08 minutes.
 Courtesy the artist.